Nervous Conditions

 Nervous Conditions is a novel by Zimbabwean author Tsitsi Dangarembga, first published in the United Kingdom in 1988.
 It was the first book published by a black woman from Zimbabwe in English.
-Nervous Conditions won the Commonwealth Writers' Prize in 1989, and in 2018 was listed as one of the BBC's top 100 books that changed the world.
+Nervous Conditions won Best Book of the Commonwealth Writers' Prize (Africa section) in 1989.

 The semi-autobiographical novel focuses on the story of a Shona family in post-colonial Rhodesia during the 1960s.
-Nervous Conditions is the first book of a trilogy, with The Book of Not (2006) as the second novel in the series, and This Mournable Body (2020) as the third.
+Nervous Conditions is the first book of a trilogy, with The Book of Not (2006) as the second novel in the series, and This Mournable Body (2018) as the third.
 Nervous Conditions illustrates the dynamic themes of race, colonialism, and gender during the colonial period of present-day Zimbabwe.
 The title is taken from the introduction by Jean-Paul Sartre to Frantz Fanon's The Wretched of the Earth (1961).

 Plot summary

 Tambu is the main character of the novel.
 The novel opens with the news that Tambu’s older brother, Nhamo, had just died.
 Tambu is not upset about this because Nhamo studied at a missionary school away from home with his uncle Babamukuru and his family.
 The only thing Tambu desires is to attend school, but her family is very poor and does not have enough money to pay her school fees.
 Tambu’s uncle, Babamukuru, and his family came to visit the homestead.
 Because of Babamakuru’s success, he is worshiped whenever he comes to visit.
 During the visit, Babamukuru suggests that Tambu should take Nhamo's place and attend the missionary school by his house.
 Upon arriving, she soon becomes close to her cousin Nyasha and completely focuses on her studies.
 During term break, everyone returns to visit the family back in the homestead.
 Tambu does not want to go back as she is much more comfortable living with Babamukuru.

 Towards the end of the term, there is an exam administered at Tambu’s school.
 This exam is to test the students and offer them an opportunity to study at a well known missionary school.
 Tambu excels on the exam and is offered a scholarship to attend this well known school.
 In the new school Tambu is introduced to many cultural changes; however, she remains resistant to the changes.
 As always she is fully focused on her studies.
 Consequently, she remains cautious of her daily situations and nervous of the conditions that surround her.